 - A budget plan

-- Details of two referees, both of which should be consultant clinical radiologists based at different institutions to each other and the applicant.
+- Details of two referees, both of whom should be consultant clinical radiologists based at different institutions to each other and the applicant.
 The referees should be experts in their field and have no connection to either the project or the applicant(s).
 The referees will be asked to comment on the merits of the proposed project, NOT the character of the applicant.

 Patient public involvement in the project is strongly encouraged, where appropriate.
 Informal PPI review of an application can be requested through the RCR, prior to submission.

 - A brief curriculum vitae.
 This should NOT include a photograph of the applicant.

 - Letter(s) of support from the project supervisor(s) at the centre(s) at which the project is to be undertaken.

 Please note that an applicant may apply for only ONE of the following awards in any given year: Kodak Radiology Fund Bursary – Research; Kodak Research Fund Scholarship; Constance Thornton Fellowship; Pump Priming Grant.
 The assessment panel reserves the right to move an application into another award category if appropriate.